wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 image: blog/node-express-typescript/node-express-typescript.jpg
 ---

+Like it or not, JavaScript has been helping developers power the Internet since 1995.
+In that time, JavaScript usage has grown from small user experience enhancements to complex full-stack applications using Node.js on the server and one of many frameworks on the client such as Angular, React, or Vue.

+Today, building JavaScript applications _at scale_ remains a challenge.
+More and more teams are turning to TypeScript to supplement their JavaScript projects.

+Node.js server applications can benefit from using TypeScript, as well.
+The goal of this tutorial is to show you how to build a new Node.js application using TypeScript and Express.

+## The Case for TypeScript

 As a Web developer, I long stopped resisting JavaScript, and have grown to appreciate its flexibility and ubiquity.
 Language features added to ES2015 and beyond have significantly improved its utility and reduced common frustrations of writing applications.

-However, building JavaScript applications _at scale_ remains a challenge.
-Larger JavaScript projects demand tools such as ESLint to catch common mistakes, and greater discipline to saturate the code base with useful tests.
+However, larger JavaScript projects demand tools such as ESLint to catch common mistakes, and greater discipline to saturate the code base with useful tests.
 As with any software project, a healthy team culture that includes a peer review process can improve quality and guard against issues that can creep into a project.

-## The case for TypeScript

-It appears more and more teams are turning to TypeScript to supplement their JavaScript projects.
-The primary goal of TypeScript is to catch more errors before they go into production and make it easier to work with your code base.
+The primary benefits of using TypeScript are to catch more errors before they go into production and make it easier to work with your code base.

 TypeScript is not a different language.
 It's a flexible _superset_ of JavaScript with ways to describe optional data types.
 All "standard" and valid JavaScript is also valid TypeScript.
 You can dial in as much or little as you desire.

 As soon as you add the TypeScript compiler or a TypeScript plugin to your favorite code editor, there are immediate safety and productivity benefits.
 TypeScript can alert you to misspelled functions and properties, detect passing the wrong types of arguments or the wrong number of arguments to functions, and provide smarter autocomplete suggestions.

-### TypeScript and Node.js

-I give talks and write articles that help people learn Node.js.
-With higher frequency, people ask, "Can I use TypeScript with Node.js?"

-Yes!
-TypeScript supports Node.js, and Node.js projects can benefit from its features.

-This tutorial is designed to show you how to build a new Node.js application using TypeScript and Express.

-## Guitar Inventory Web Application
+## Build a Guitar Inventory Application

 Among guitar players, there's a joke everyone _should_ understand.